Army Arrangement: Other releases

 Army Arrangement was released as part of a box set of Fela Kuti's "indisputable classics" curated by Erykah Badu.

 Reception

 A Pulse Nigeria reviewer described Army Arrangement as a "riveting political critique of the Nigerian military government and laced with swashbuckling instrumentation".
 It was considered alongside Unknown Soldier and Beasts of No Nation as one of Kuti's trifectas; "three consecutive top quality, universally acclaimed and commercially successful albums".

+Spin wrote, "The guiding pulse on each song here is lucid and dramatic — less complex per haps than tracks Egypt 80 finished themselves, but no less compelling.
+Less is more when you're reproducing a music not your own by ear.
+Thus, Laswell's work on the anthemic "Army Arrangement" shows admirable restraint."

 When Kuti was imprisoned, contrary to the usual intimidation of newcomers, he was welcomed to cheers at Kirikiri Prison by the inmates.
 He was asked to sing whilst the other prisoners clapped.
 He sang "Army Arrangement".

 Nigerian rapper Falz sampled some lyrics from "Army Arrangement" including the repetitive use of "e no finish" on the eighth track of his 2019 studio album, Moral Instruction.
 It was also sampled by 2Baba on the "Jeje" track from his 2014 studio album, The Ascension.